carryprotocol/carry-token-crowdsale/README.md

 - `CarryToken` contract which declares the **CRE** token based on [OpenZeppelin]'s [`CappedToken`][CappedToken] contract,

-- `CarryTokenCrowdsale` which declares the common base contract for token crowdsale and is based on [OpenZeppelin]'s [`CappedCrowdsale`][CappedCrowdsale] & [`WhitelistedCrowdsale`][WhitelistedCrowdsale] contracts, to be used for the Carry token presale & public sale,
+- `CarryTokenPresaleBase` which declares the common base contract for token presale and is based on [OpenZeppelin]'s [`CappedCrowdsale`][CappedCrowdsale] & [`WhitelistedCrowdsale`][WhitelistedCrowdsale] contracts, to be used for the Carry token presale,

 - `GradualDeliveryCrowdsale` which declares the base contract for token crowdsale that does not deliver tokens to a beneficiary immediately after